Corporate Credit Transaction Examples

 post_tstrans_codeamtpmt_ref_noauth_idsource_idcalculated_balance

-• The first two rows show the transfer from the CC funding account to the CC spending account.
+• Rows 1–2 — The transfer from the CC funding account to the CC spending account.

-• The third row shows the approved authorization amount.
+• Row 3 — The approved authorization amount.
 A 45.00 hold is placed on the CC spending account, so the available balance is 0.00.

-• The fifth and sixth rows show that the 45.00 is immediately transferred back to the CC funding account.
+• Rows 5–6 — The 45.00 is immediately transferred back to the CC funding account.
 Notice that the transaction codes are SY and FY, because the transfers were triggered by a transaction from the authorization stream.

-• The seventh and eighth rows show the expiry of the authorization as well as the reversal seven days later.
+• Rows 7–8 — The expiry of the authorization as well as the reversal seven days later.

 For instructions on simulating this type of transaction see Authorization Reversal Simulation.